Nico Hoerner Player Props: Cubs vs. Giants

 Nico Hoerner At The Plate

-- Among the qualifying hitters in MLB play, he ranks 41st in batting average, 80th in on-base percentage, and 130th in slugging.
+- Among qualified batters in baseball, he ranks 29th in batting average, 72nd in on-base percentage, and 125th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.